MahBoiDeveloper/MentalOmegaWorld/README.md

 1. Run `zBuildProject.bat` script, which creates `Build` folder with compiled project.

 ## Documentation
+Project has some files with full information about itself:
-Almost all information about what is the project, how to download the project, and how to build the project contains in [Readme.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/README.md).
+	* [Readme.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/README.md): contains information about what is the project, how to download the project, and how to build the project contains;

-Information about original mission and campaign authors with links to their projects contains in [Credits.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Credits.md).
+	* [Credits.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Credits.md): contains information about original mission's and campaign's authors with links to their original uploads.

-Information about mission and campaign translation status contains in [Translations.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Translations.md).
+	* [Translations.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Translations.md): contains information about mission's and campaign's translation status.

-Information about contributing standart contains in [Contributing.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Contributing.md).
+	* [Contributing.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Contributing.md): contains information about contributing standard.

 ## Credits
 ### Developers